 One of the most popular options for that is the Yamaha FG840.
 It looks great and is made of strong materials that ensures a long life for the guitar.
 The guitar itself has an attractive western body, which is a common thing on most of the best Yamaha Guitars.

 The FG840 comes with a solid spruce top which is a common material used for bodies.
-What’s interesting about it is that it gets better with age, which means that the longer you use it, the better it will perform.
-The body and the sides are made of maple wood, whereas the fingerboard & the bridge is purely made of Rosewood.
+What’s interesting about guitars with solid spruce top is that they get better with age, which means that the longer you use it, the better it will perform.
+The body and the sides are made of maple, whereas the fingerboard & the bridge is purely made of Rosewood.

 The sound that comes from this guitar is great.
 Considering the price, this guitar has crisp highs, great mids and has more than enough bass to satisfy even the most demanding users.